 I am privileged to coach the Art History UIL Team.
-Early in March 2018 we will attend the District UIL competition for 6th, 7th, and 8th graders.
+Early in March 2018 we attended the District UIL competition for 6th, 7th, and 8th graders.

 Below are just a few of the paintings we studied in past years.
 I have included some of my comments in parentheses.